 Class of 1961 Alumni Scholarship

 At the 1991 Alumni Weekend, the Class of 1981 announced the culmination of their ten-year effort to endow a scholarship.
 Sitting at the front table was Dr. Asa Crow, Class Agent for the Class of 1961, who asked for a chance at the microphone.
 Dr. Crow declared his class wasn’t going to “let those young whippersnappers outdo us” and announced without consultation with his classmates that five years hence, the Class of 1961 would present an endowed scholarship to the College of Medicine…and they did!
 The inaugural award was presented in 1996.
 The Class asked the Scholarship Committee to consider three things: Need, Record of volunteerism and Leadership, and personal commitment to make contributions to a UAMS College of Medicine endowed fund when he/she is able to do so in the future.
-The inaugural award was presented in 1996 to Jacob Kaler from Hot Springs.
+The inaugural award was presented in 1996.

 Class of 1963 Alumni Scholarship